Studio Info and FAQ’s

 Before you leave, your artist will explain their recommendations.
 As for me, I recommend just staying CLASSY!

-S - Stay out of pools, hot tubs, baths, and lakes until healed (showers are fine!).
+• S - Stay out of pools, hot tubs, baths, lakes, oceans, etc. until healed (showers are fine!).

 If you have questions or concerns, please feel free to contact Ink Joy Tattoo anytime!